-Orange County Building Division Fast Tracks Habitat Homes with Speedy Permitting
+Orange County Division of Building Safety Fast Tracks Habitat Homes with Speedy Permitting

 Habitat for Humanity of Greater Orlando recently partnered with five builders to build five homes for future Habitat homeowners in just five days.
 The annual “Builders Blitz” was held the week of Feb.
 5 to provide families affordable homes at the new Arbor Bend subdivision in South Apopka.

 In order to accomplish such a feat, the non-profit required more than 100 inspections to be complete before the five-day deadline.
 Each home usually has more than 20 inspection requirements – including various building, plumbing, mechanical and electrical permits.